 Become a Certified California Naturalist

 The California Naturalist (CalNat) program, developed by UC Agriculture and Natural Resources, is a science-based certification designed to turn nature enthusiasts into environmental stewards.
 Through a mix of classroom learning and field experience, you’ll master the ecology, geology, and wildlife of the Berryessa Snow Mountain region and join a statewide network of conservationists.
+The program is open to all interested adults - no prior science or naturalist experience necessary!

-Photo credit: Caty Franco
+Photo by: Caty Franco

 Register Now